Kenny1291/board-notes-frontend/README.md

 - Move notes
 - Resize notes
 - Double click on a note to bring it on top
-- Everything is persisted to a databasea
+- Everything is persisted to a database
 - Notes are fetched based on ip address

 ## ⚡Technologies Used
 - React (JavaScript)
 - Laravel (PHP)
 - HTML
-- CSS
+- Tailwind CSS
 - MySQL

 ## 🏗️ Deployment